esfand-r/play-java-dagger-dependency-injection/README.md

 Play + Java + Dagger (Dependency Injection)
 =================================
- This is a simple example of dependency injection in Playframework with Dagger.
+ This is a simple example of dependency injection in Playframework with Dagger 1.
+For an example using Dagger 2, refer to [play-java-dagger2-example](https://github.com/playframework/play-java-dagger2-example)

  This project uses.